lijie-jiang/vxworks7-layer-for-boost/README.md

 ```

 ## Testing

- Most of Boost is header only libraries and so to verify them with a specific VxWorks configuration requires running the regression tests for the library you wish to verify.
-All regression tests are dependent on the tests harness library.
-So it must be included first, for example:
+Most of Boost is header only libraries.
+Therefore, to verify them with a specific VxWorks configuration, you must run regression tests for the library you wish to verify.
+All regression tests are dependent on the test harness library so it must be included first.
+For example:
 ```
 $ vxprj vsb config -s -add "_WRS_CONFIG_BOOST_TESTS=y"
 $ vxprj vsb config -s -add "_WRS_CONFIG_BOOST_MATH_TESTS=y"
 ```
 The default behavior is to simply build the tests during the final VSB build stage.
-To actually execute the tests after each one is built you specify the telnet address of your tests system.
+To actually execute the tests after each one is built, specify the telnet address of your tests system.
 ```
 $ vxprj vsb config -s -add "BOOST_TELNET_ADDR=192.168.200.1"
 ```